 This tourist attraction will literally take you all the way to the edge of your seat.
-As you stand on the top of one of Canada’s highest buildings you look down and realise what adventure is supposed to be about.
+As you stand on the top of one of Canada’s highest buildings you look down and realize what adventure is supposed to be about.
 You know that you are on a true adrenaline rush experience when you are provided with a list of conditions before you take part.

 White Water Rafting in Ottawa, Ontario

 Ottawa River is well known as one of the world’s most famous rafting sites.
 This is a great group activity and a great way to spend a day of your weekend.
 Try to meander through one of the fierce whirlpools like Butcher’s Knife or hold your breath waiting to do a 5m drop at Garvin’s Chute waterfall.
 If you want a more chilled out day you can try surfing the smaller rapids of the Main Channel.
-Prices range from anywhere between $89.00 – $159 for an adult depending on the raft experience (soft or high adventure) and most rafting experience providers offer a BBQ lunch with each package.
+Prices range from anywhere between $89.00 – $159 for an adult depending on the raft experience (soft or high adventure) and most rafting experienced providers offer a BBQ lunch with each package.

 Fresh Powder on Whistler Blackcomb